adoboscan21/Memory-Tools/README.md

 - **Go Modules:** Modular project structure for better organization and maintainability.

-- **Graceful Shutdown:** The application shuts down cleanly, saving the latest data, stopping scheduled snapshots, and closing HTTP connections safely.
+- **Graceful Shutdown:** The application shuts down cleanly, saving the latest non-expired data, stopping scheduled snapshots and the TTL cleaner, and closing HTTP connections safely.

 - **Framework-less:** Built purely with Go's standard library for full control and low overhead.